techidaily/site-facebook-video-recording/source/_posts/exclusive-list-best-fb-video-mp4-extractors-for-2024.md

 ## 4K Video Downloader

-[4K Video downloader](http://4kdownload.com)offers two versions of this software.
+[4K Video downloader](http://4kdownload.com) offers two versions of this software.
 One edition is free to use and requires no payment.
 The other is a version that requires payment for a premium version.
 Users downloading videos casually can use the free version.
 It's fantastic because it allows you to download the videos as is in terms of quality.

 On the other hand, the premium edition includes unlimited mp4 juice as a downloader for Facebook.
 It's the perfect mp4 downloader for FB.